-- ➤ Wear safety goggles, protective gloves and safety clothing when assembling or servicing the vehicle. - ▶ Release the air for the air chambers.
-Detach all air insert fitments. - Never service or dismantle a suspension fork if it has not completely rebounded.
+- ➤ Wear safety goggles, protective gloves and safety clothing when assembling or carrying out maintenance on the bicycle. - ► Release the air for the air chambers.
+Detach all air insert fitments. - ► Never service or dismantle a suspension fork if it has not completely rebounded.